BAAI-DCAI/Dataset-Pruning/README.md

 This repository contains code of pruning large-scale datasets written by BAAI-DCAI, including ImageNet and LAION.
 Please open the corresponding folder for more information.

+If you want the condensed ImageNet1K/21K and LAION2B, feel free to contact us: zhaobo@baai.ac.cn .